Will Gompertz Keynote Speaker

 - Director of Arts and Learning, The Barbican

-- BBC Arts Editor (2009-present)
+- BBC Arts Editor (2009-21)

-Voted one of the World’s Top 50 Creative Thinkers by New York’s Creativity Magazine, Will was a Director of the Tate Gallery for 7 years before taking on his BBC role.
-Here, he was responsible for Tate Online – the UK’s most popular art website which has won numerous awards including a Bafta and a Webby.
-He also set up a TV production unit, making arts programmes for Channel 4 and ITV and finalising a movie deal with Aardman Animation shortly before leaving.
-He was also responsible for the Tate Etc magazine.
+Prior to that, Will was Director of the Tate Gallery for 7 years, where he was responsible for Tate Online – the UK’s most popular art website which has won numerous awards including a Bafta and a Webby.
+He was responsible for the Tate Etc magazine and during his time in the role, set up a TV production unit, making arts programmes for Channel 4 and ITV, and finalised a movie deal with Aardman Animation shortly before leaving.

 In 2009, Will wrote and starred in sell-out comedy show on modern art, ‘Double Art History’, at the Edinburgh Fringe, which received widespread praise.

 Will has written several articles for publications such as the Guardian and The Times and is the author of best-selling art history book ‘What are you Looking At?
 150 Years of Modern Art in the Blink of an Eye’ and ‘Think Like an Artist: . . . and Lead a More Creative, Productive Life’.

 Will is an inspirational keynote speaker.
 He shares his insights for unharnessing creativity, drawing from the greats such as Da Vinci and Ai Weiwei.
 He demonstrates what we can learn from art history and how to use smart-thinking to become brilliant; in art, in business and in life.
 He is also available as an awards host.